8 min read

 3. Communicating with Stakeholders: Notifying employees, clients, and regulatory bodies about the incident and the steps being taken to mitigate its impact.

 A comprehensive disaster recovery plan includes several key components to ensure that an organization can effectively respond to and recover from a disaster.
+Identifying key operations that must be restored first is crucial for maintaining business continuity and enabling quick recovery during disruptive events.
 Here are the essential elements of a disaster recovery plan:

 1. Disaster Recovery Team